Under Option to GGL Resources Corp. announced July, 29 2020

 Gold Point, 1908 (Paher, 1972)

 The Gold Point area is underlain by Precambrian Wyman Formation fine-bedded clastics and carbonates and by Reed Dolomite, intruded and tilted to the NE by an ESE trending finger of the Jurassic Sylvania Pluton.
 Precious metal mineralization is hosted in branching and anastomosing WNW striking, moderately NNE dipping veins and breccias in the Wyman Formation.
 Ore shoots within these systems dominantly rake to the east in the plane of the structures.
 The host veins consist of crushed, coarse crystalline quartz with hematite and limonite.
 Silver mineralization is shallow and hosted in chlorargyrite and rare bromyrite.
-Gold is associated with pyrite, galena and cerussite, persisting to a depth of at least 960’ (293 m) below ground level.
-The principal veins in the Gold Point area are the Grand Central – Western vein system and the Townsite– Orleans vein system to the northeast.
+Gold is associated with pyrite, galena and cerussite, persisting to a depth of at least 1,020’ below ground level.
+The principal veins in the Gold Point area are the Grand Central – Western vein system and the Welcome Stranger (Townsite) – Orleans vein system to the northeast.
 The veins range up to 9 m in width (Orleans Veins) and the major vein systems were defined on strike at surface for nearly a kilometer.

-Mineralization at Gold Point is intrusive related, in a class which includes the high-grade Pogo Deposit in Alaska.
-Gold Point mineralization is similar in style, mineralogy and stratigraphic position to Scorpio Gold Corporation’s Mineral Ridge Deposit (Production to 2018: 697,715 oz Au) located 58 km NNW of East Gold Point, and to Valterra Resource Corporation’s Weepah Deposit (117,000 oz Au past production) located 68 km N of the property.
+Mineralization at Gold Point is mesothermal and either orogenic or intrusion related.
+Gold Point mineralization is similar in style, mineralogy and stratigraphic position to Scorpio Gold Corporation’s Mineral Ridge Deposit (Production to 2018: 697,715 oz Au) and to Valterra Resource Corporation’s Weepah Deposit (117,000 oz Au past production), both north of the property.

 Gold Point area showing main veins, workings and ore shoots.